wjwwen/timeseries/timeseries_class.md

 - The Q-statistic is a test statistic output by either the Box-Pierce test/modified version which provides better small sample properties, by the Ljung-Box test.
 It follows the chi-squared distribution.

 ### Lags
-- Ts definitely equals to 0 if X variant Q
 - Q = MA models
 - lag s
 - AR(p): Ts tends to 0, S tends to 0